 The deck's file playback talents are considerable.
-DSD, played from USB, sound sensational.
+DSD, played from USB, sounds sensational.
 The deck reads 2.8MHz and 5.6MHZ DSD as well as 24-bit FLAC and for OCD media collectors, album art and metadata is all recognised.
 Video file support covers all popular file formats, including MKV.

 That said, while Panasonic may have downgraded the power supply and removed some of the more expensive audio components from the mix, its HRA performance makes a good argument that there's no reason why the UB700 shouldn’t find a role in a high-end AV system.

-Also good for audiophiles, the High Clarity Sound mode can be used to disable video when just listening to music.
+Also good for audiophiles, the High Clarity Sound mode can be used to disable video when you're just listening to music.

 In all probability, you won't need to route around in the HDMI sub menus to set things up.
 In Auto mode, the player selects the most appropriate resolution for your screen.
-If you have a non HDR 4K TV, however, a Dynamic Range Conversion circuit is available for you to manually optimize image quality.
+If you have a non-HDR 4K TV, however, a Dynamic Range Conversion circuit is available for you to manually optimize image quality.

 Naturally, the UB700 player bitstreams out both Dolby Atmos and DTS:X 3D audio, too.
 Hook up a Dolby Atmos AV receiver for some delicious sonic immersion.